-All pretrial motions, including but not limited to motions to suppress and motions under Rules 12, 14, 16, and 41 of the Federal Rules of Criminal Procedure shall be filed no later than thirty (30) 30 days after indictment or initial appearance, whichever comes later.
-Responses shall be filed within fourteen (14) 14 days after the service of such motions.
-Untimely motions may be summarily disregarded.
+All pretrial motions, including but not limited to motions to suppress and motions under Rules 12, 14, 16, and 41 of the Federal Rules of Criminal Procedure shall be filed no later than 30 days after indictment or initial appearance, whichever comes later.
+Responses shall be filed within 14 days after the service of such motions.
+Untimely motions may be considered by the court if the party shows good cause.